pGrovesy/test-allowed-repo/README.md

 hello my name is boo
-hello my name is boo
+hello my name is foo